Canonical URLs: A Beginner's Guide to Canonical Tags

 article HTML code with the <link rel="canonical"> tag highlighted

-If it's not in the <head> section, you’ll want to move it there.
+If the canonical tag isn’t in the <head> section, move it there.

 Having Conflicting Canonical and Hreflang Tags

-When you have a multilingual site, you'll often use both canonical tags and hreflang tags (HTML that specifies a page’s language and sometimes its location).
+Multilingual sites often use both canonical tags and hreflang tags (HTML that specifies a page’s language and sometimes its location), which can be confusing to search engines.

 Canonical tags tell search engines which version of a page is the main one.

-Hreflang tags tell search engines which language you're using on a specific page.
-To ensure the right version is shown to users in different countries.
+Hreflang tags tell search engines which language a specific page uses, ensuring the right version is shown to users in different countries.

 diagram showing an hreflang tag with language value (en-us) in red, country value (us) in green, and URL in purple